entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

 - Makes an API call to Keycloak to fetch user information.
 - Visible from the username drop-down menu when the user is logged in to the app.
 - By default, application users are not granted Keycloak user management privileges.
-To use Keycloak to apply role based access controls to an MFE:
+   - To use Keycloak to apply role based access controls to an MFE:
-   - Enable the Manage Users widget.
+      1. Enable the Manage Users widget.
-   - Log in to Keycloak and assign the realm-management `view-users` and `manage-users` client roles to the desired user.
+      2. Log in to Keycloak and assign the realm-management `view-users` and `manage-users` client roles to the desired user.
-   - Read the [Entando Identity Management System](../../docs/consume/identity-management.md) page for details.
+   - See the [Entando Identity Management System](../../docs/consume/identity-management.md) page for details.

 Authorized View
 ![ManageUsersAuth.png](./images/ManageUsersAuth.png)